Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

 -Disables Telnet (insecure/unencrypted).
 Allows only encrypted SSH connections.

 (config-line)#login local <br>
--Use local usernames/passwords.
+-SSH does not work with default login.
+You must use LOGIN LOCAL (Local usernames/passwords).
 Without this, login won’t work even if users exist.

 (config)#ip ssh version 2 <br>
 -Forces SSH version 2.
 More secure than version 1 (outdated).